aakhtar10/algorithm_genius/README.md

 <h1>Algorithm genius</h1>

-<p>Algorithm geniu collaborative project that provides a structured layout for a developer's portfolio, aiming to create a lasting impression for portfolio viewers.</p>
+<p>Algorithm genius collaborative project that provides a structured layout for a developer's portfolio, aiming to create a lasting impression for portfolio viewers.</p>

 <h3>Table of Contents</h3>